Person digging in dirt and featured nature books

 🎧 Audiobook

-Fungi are the unsung heroes of the natural world.
-In Entangled Life, microbiologist Merlin Sheldrake uncovers how these remarkable organisms heal forests, connect trees, and even influence human health.
-Did you know that, with the help of fungi, trees can communicate and even heal one another?
-That certain species can improve medical outcomes?
-Or that a parasitic “zombie fungus” can manipulate ants to help it reproduce?
-Sheldrake explores groundbreaking evidence about the soil beneath our feet and the intricate networks it supports—offering powerful insights with far-reaching implications for all life on Earth.
-For a bit of fun, search YouTube to watch the author grow mushrooms on a copy of his book… before literally eating his own words.
+Did you know that with the help of fungi, trees can communicate and even heal each another?
+That the properties of certain fungi can create better outcomes for health patients?
+That there is a parasitic "zombie fungus," which can manipulate ants to help it reproduce?
+A keen microbiologist, Sheldrake uncovers groundbreaking evidence about the soil beneath our feet and the incredibly intricate organisms it supports, with far-reaching implications for all life on Earth.
+For compulsive Youtube viewing, watch the author describe how he grew mushrooms on a copy of this book, before literally eating his own words.

 *Title availability may vary.